MitsukiUsui/proteome/createsequence/README.md

 		* The extension must be `.fasta` to use for MS-GF+
 	* Identifier "REF" are given to those annotated sequences.

-0. Untitled.ipynb
+0. assign_annotated.ipynb
-	* Extracts information on which `\_annotated.fasta` to use for peptide identification for each datasets.
+	* Extracts information on which `_annotated.fasta` to use for peptide identification for each datasets.
 	* Organizes extracted information into pnnl_sequence.csv.